-The Chairman of the Board Pyry Lautsuo is independent of the company and of the main shareholders
+The Chairman of the Board Pyry Lautsuo (Board member until 9 November 2014) is independent of the company and of the main shareholders.

 Board member Sami Ensio is not independent of the company as he is the CEO of the company and, together with his underage children, the most significant owner of the company with an ownership share of about 24%.